Tuesday, May 26, 2009

 I was laid off a few weeks ago but am just blogging about it now.
 I guess I had to let it all sink in and have the seething feeling simmer away.

 “We’re having cash flow problems,” She said.
-“She” being in caps as an off-handed way to refer to the Filipina owner of the company sans the use of her name.
+“She” being in " " as an off-handed way to refer to the owner of the company without using her name.
 Like Elizabeth Edwards, the betrayed wife of John Edwards, failed vice-presidential candidate, I don’t feel like using the business owner’s name.
 Not for the purpose of protecting her identity… Oh, no…

-When Oprah interviewed Mrs. Edwards, her condition for appearing on the show was that Rielle Hunter’s name, John Edwards’ “other” woman, would not be spoken on air.
-I “get” that.
-Even though Mrs. Edwards’ “higher self” intends to project forgiveness and resilience, there’s that human part of her that rears its imperfect self and refuses to acknowledge the existence of the woman that brought shame, pain and anguish to her seemingly ideal marriage.
+When Oprah interviewed Mrs. Edwards, her condition for appearing on the show was that Rielle Hunter’s name, John Edwards’ other woman, would not be spoken on air.
+I get that.
+Even though Mrs. Edwards’ higher self projects forgiveness and resilience, there’s that human part of her that rears its imperfect self and refuses to acknowledge the existence of the woman that brought shame, pain and anguish to her seemingly ideal marriage.

 I was pissed to get the news of my lay off, quite understandably.

-But more pissed because just the day before I’d made a successful presentation to a potential big client, a client that would’ve been a rich source of referrals for her in-home health care company for seniors.
+But more pissed because just the day before I had made a successful presentation to a potential big client, a client that would have been a rich source of referrals for her private duty in-home health care company for seniors.
 This client would have been unreachable and inaccessible to “Her."
-“She” is incapable of articulating her business services in grammatically correct English.
+She is incapable of articulating her business services in grammatically correct English.
 Can you feel my derision?

 I was pissed to get laid-off yet again, twice within the past year.
 I can’t take any more of this.
 I’ve gone through enough already.